Graduate Student Spaces

 Questions?
 Please email gradcommons.ok@ubc.ca.

-Access Request for Graduate Student Spaces
+Access Request for Graduate and Postdoctoral Spaces

 Overview

-• The Graduate Collegium is located in Arts and Science 460 and offers all current registered graduate students a gathering space to relax, eat, spend time with their peers in intellectual discussion(s), and/or use it for a planned event.
+• The Graduate and Postdoctoral Collegium is located in Arts and Science 460 and offers all current registered graduate students a gathering space to relax, eat, spend time with their peers in intellectual discussion(s), and/or use it for a planned event.

 • The maximum capacity for the room is 60.